Favourited 330 times

 Our farm is only four miles from a deep glacial lake, one of the most beautiful in an area full of lakes and mountains with many lovely hiking trails, and is half an hour from Burke Mountain, one of the mountain biking centers of the northeast.
 There are weekly ultimate frisbee and baseball games in the neighborhood, lots of music and dance, libraries in most towns, and art galleries with shows featuring local artists.
 Organizing around social and environmental issues and cross party politics are common in Vermont, the state known as the conscience of the nation.
 We are half an hour east of Newport, an hour north of St. Johnsbury, an hour and a half from Montpelier, the state capital, which has bus and train service, and two hours north of White River Jct., VT which has train and bus service from Boston's Logan International airport and other places as well.
-The two closest larger cities also with airports etc. are Burlington, VT on the shore of Lake Champlain and Montreal in the province of Quebec, Canada, each about two and a half hours away.
+The closest larger cities also with airports etc. are Burlington, VT on the shore of Lake Champlain and Montreal in the province of Quebec, Canada, each about two and a half hours away and Manchester, NH about three and a half hours away.

 Limited internet access

 We have pets